Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Summary

 \section{Summary}

 In this work, we have developed a neural network-based predictive representation method, which predicts tight-binding Hamiltonians for modeling electronic structures.
 This method provides an efficient approach to configuration-dependent Hamiltonians by directly supervised observation of the \textit{ab initio} energy spectra.
-This enables an expedited access to electronic structures at dramatically reduced computational costs during the atomic configurations sampling, in subsequent molecular dynamics or Monte Carlo.
+This enables an expedited access to electronic structures at dramatically reduced computational costs during the atomic configurations sampling, in subsequent MD or Monte Carlo.
 Considering the example of carbyne, we demonstrate the accuracy of our method in predicting the electronic spectra is comparable to that of the \textit{ab initio} calculations.
 The TBworks also shows a high degree of transferability, accurately predicting spectra for configurations drawn from unseen temperatures and system sizes.

-By interfacing our TBworks with a machined-learned force field it is demonstrated that we can efficiently sample the electronic structure of carbyne in molecular dynamics to compute correlation functions.
+By interfacing our TBworks with a ML force field it is demonstrated that we can efficiently sample the electronic structure of carbyne in MD to compute correlation functions.
 This enables the computation of Green's functions and the time-dependent spectral functions in the dynamical annihilation of a soliton-antisoliton pair.
-When compare our results with those from the adiabatic approximation, it is found that the low-energy edge modes is significant renormalized due to the non-adiabatic dynamical effect.
-We have also applied the TBworks sampling of electronic structure in a path-integral molecular dynamics, where the optical conductivity is computed by sampling the current-current correlation function.
+When comparing our results with those from the adiabatic approximation, it is found that the low-energy edge modes are significant renormalized due to the non-adiabatic dynamical effects.
+We have also applied the TBworks sampling of electronic structure in a PIMD, where the optical conductivity is computed by sampling the current-current correlation function.